mblayman/mattlayman.com/content/blog/2019-04-18-completing-account-deactivation.md

 If this is something that if
-you found this useful you can share it out on Twitter I will also post this to
+you found this useful you can share it out on X I will also post this to
 YouTube like I do regularly so if you want to refer back to anything that I said, you are certainly welcome to do that.
 If you found this useful, I'd love to hear from you, find out what you liked about it.
-I'm on Twitter as mblayman.
+I'm on X as mblayman.
 I'm also on GitHub.
 I'm also on a bunch of place in the places as mblayman so look for me around.
 I